seapoe1809/Health_server/README.md

 **Key words:**

+- LINUX,
-LINUX, python, Open Source.
+- python,
+- Open Source,
+- Self Hosted,
+- AI/ML
+- lightweight LLM BOT

 **Vision: **

-This will be an open source, personal Health concierge.
+This will be an open source, self hosted personal Health concierge.

 What is this project?
 ======================